If you're a new visitor to Banff National Park, you may find the selection of…

 Johnston Canyon, named for a prospector who staked a claim here back in the 1880’s, is truly beautiful and it’s easy to understand why so many people visit.
 Catwalks suspended from the canyon wall allow you to get close – in a safe way to the flowing water.
 It’s also an easy, family friendly kind of hike.

-First Stop: The Lower Falls in Johnston Canyon
+The Lower Falls in Johnston Canyon

-The Upper Falls of Johnston Canyon
+Hike to the Upper Falls of Johnston Canyon

-Continue hiking, gaining elevation to reach the Upper Falls at the 2.7 kilometre mark.
+Continue hiking, gaining elevation to reach the Upper Falls at the 2.7 km mark.
 You start to lose the crowds once the hiking gets tougher but it’s worth it.
 The view of the Upper Falls is wonderful.
 You can see these falls via a catwalk to their base but you’ll get covered in fine spray.

 If you continue up the trail for just another five minutes you can look at the falls from above – and get a real sense of the power of the water.
 (You’ll have to do this anyway if you’re hiking to the Ink Pots.)